-Exclusive: Rob James new Vodafone Australia CIO
+Updated: Rob James new Vodafone Australia CIO

 Former Qantas CTO Rob James is the new chief information officer and director of business enablement at Vodafone Australia.

 James will start in September in this newly-created role at the telco and he is reporting to Vodafone’s local chief, Inaki Berroeta.
+Kevin Millroy continues as Vodafone’s chief technology officer.

 James resigned as Qantas chief technology officer last month after less than two years in the role.
 He joined the airline in August 2017 after spending almost two years as CTO at betting company, William Hill.